pesalerno/Chimanta-genomics/README.md

 ## general workflow

 **NOTE**: this workflow includes three general datasets for the two species, *Tepuihyla edelcae* and *Stefania ginesi*.
 The first two datasets are several libraries of ddRAD (Illumina 150bp PE) for both species, and the third dataset is Roche 454 data obtained for a single individual of *Tepuihyla edelcae*.
 Workflow goes from raw data to final analyses.
+Corresponding author <patriciasalerno@gmail.com>.
+All materials in this repository are the Intellectual Property of **Patricia E. Salerno** and official collaborators of this project.

 ### Step 1: De-multiplexing